BrokerRecord/Customer-Intelligence/README.md

 | `Error Code: 1366.
 Incorrect integer value: 'False'` | Convert booleans: `CASE WHEN @col = 'True' THEN 1 ELSE 0 END`                |
 | `Error Code: 1055.
 Expression not in GROUP BY`       | Use `DISTINCT` instead of `GROUP BY` or disable `only_full_group_by`         |
 | `Error Code: 1265.
 Data truncated`                   | Increase column precision (e.g., `DECIMAL(16,2)` instead of `DECIMAL(10,2)`) |

+## Methodology & Limitations

+### Dataset

+This project uses the historical Online Retail II dataset.
+The analysis is retrospective and does not involve live customer transactions.

+### Churn Definition

+Churn is operationally defined as the absence of a purchase during a 90-day period.

+The observation window, prediction window, feature construction, and evaluation split should be documented to establish whether the model supports prospective churn prediction.

+### Customer Lifetime Value

+CLV estimates are model-based forecasts rather than realized future revenue.
+Their reliability depends on the assumptions of the BG/NBD and Gamma-Gamma models and the characteristics of the transaction data.

+### Simulated Marketing Experiment

+The A/B testing module demonstrates experimental design, statistical testing, and financial evaluation using simulated campaign outcomes.

+The estimated conversion uplift and ROI are illustrative and require validation through a real randomized experiment.

+### Generalizability

+The dataset contains historical retail transactions.
+Customer behavior, purchasing patterns, and model performance may differ in contemporary retail environments.

+### Deployment

+The project demonstrates an analytical workflow and interactive reporting.
+It does not claim to be a production-deployed, real-time customer intelligence system.

 ## 🤝 Contributing